-The last 5 years, more and more people are working remotely than ever before.
-Also we see many individuals move around the world in order to work in companies for short period of time.
+In the last 5 years, more and more people are working remotely than ever before.
+Also, we see many individuals move around the world in order to work in companies for a short period of time.

-With help from technology, such as project management projects have became a new trend of professional careers.
-The need for experts in specific digital fields it keeps growing every year. in other words we have officially entered the era of digital nomads.
+With the help of technology, such as project management projects have become a new trend in professional careers.
+The need for experts in specific digital fields keeps growing every year.
+In other words, we have officially entered the era of digital nomads.

 Digital Nomad Life

 Working as a digital nomad provides many benefits.
-Firstly you have the ability to travel more often and stay longer in far away places.
-That gives the opportunity to meet new cultures and bond with people with completely different background.
+Firstly you have the ability to travel more often and stay longer in faraway places.
+That gives the opportunity to meet new cultures and bond with people with completely different backgrounds.

 Is it a Dream Job?

 To be honest it sounds like a dream job.
 But is it really?
-As everything in life, there are two sides of the coin.
+As with everything in life, there are two sides to the coin.
 Being a digital nomad is a wonderful experience under certain circumstances.

 If you are a parent then this kind of lifestyle could make your family & kids miserable.
 Kids need their nest and their daily routine.
 It’s selfish to drag your kids all over the world and change residence two or three times a year.
 Even if you don’t have kids, it’s sure that you are missing important family events.

-If you are into a serious relationship, travelling all year long could be the reason to create negative vibes with your better half… after all be in love requires to be present.
+If you are into a serious relationship, traveling all year long could be the reason to create negative vibes with your better half… after all being in love requires being present.

 Freedom in working hours means that the telephone can ring at 02:00 am for a meeting.
 Free and available 24/7 means just that.
-You may spend countless hours to meet a deadline while you on the road looking for a strong internet connection.
+You may spend countless hours meeting a deadline while you on the road looking for a strong internet connection.

-Therefore it is wise to connect with local digital nomads communities before you move into your next destination.
+Therefore it is wise to connect with local digital nomad communities before you move to your next destination.
 See here for digital nomad communities in Greece.